Table of Contents

 The flight hubs of Cambodia are Phnom Penh and Angkor Wat.
-Direct flights are available and relatively cheap from across Europe & even cheaper from Australia (yay!).
+Direct connections are available from a number of other destinations, and it’s relatively easy to find cheap flights from across Europe & even cheaper from Australia (yay!).
 Another option is to transit in Bangkok, which serves as a transport hub for the whole region.

 Entering by land from Thailand or Vietnam is also very popular.
 However, if you intend to do this, check that you Visa is valid for land crossings.

 Now a word on staying safe in Cambodia!
 Generally, it is very safe for backpackers but there are some mild dangers and nuisances to be aware of.
 Firstly, traffic is pretty heavy and driving standards lower than you may be used to.
 Take care when crossing the road.
 If you rent a bike or scooter be very cautious of other drivers and do not drive while high or drunk.